Skip to content

 To describe something as extremely irritating, annoying, or trying; (as in, a nerve-racking day; or a nerve-racking noise), we often use the phrase “nerve-wracking”.

-However, there are questions on how we properly spell the term, should it be spelled as wracking, wrecking or racking?
+Still, questions remain on how to properly spell the phrase, is it wracking, wrecking, or racking?

-Technically, the original phrase is nerve-racking, and first appeared in a letter by the poet Shelley in 1812.
-It wasn’t until later in the 20th century that nerve-wracking began to appear in usage (in the Times as an advert for a polar expedition).
+The original phrase is nerve-racking, and first appeared in a letter by the poet Shelley in 1812, (according to this BBC article).
+It wasn’t until later in the 20th century that nerve-wracking began to appear in usage (as an advert in the Times for a polar expedition).

-Nowadays, both nerve-racking and nerve-wrecking are common in use and both are accepted.
-Nerve-wrecking is a nonstandard variant.
+Nowadays, both nerve-racking and nerve-wrecking are common in use and accepted.
+Nerve-wrecking, however, is a nonstandard variant, and best to avoid.

 Meaning of ‘nerve-wracking’ (or nerve-racking)

-If something is nerve-wracking, this means it is extremely irritating, annoying or trying on the nerves.
-For example, in conversation you may hear someone say, “I had to go out and find a new job, which is always a nerve-racking experience.”
+Something being described as nerve-wracking means it is extremely irritating, annoying or trying on the nerves.
+In conversation you may hear someone say, “I had to go out and find a new job, which is always a nerve-racking experience.”

 “Nerve-racking”, examples in sentences